taylandogan/fastapi-vue3-cookiecutter/README.md

 ### Input variables

-The generator (cookiecutter) will ask you for some data, you might want to have at hand before generating the project.

 The input variables, with their default values (some auto generated) are:

 * `project_name`: The name of the project
 * `project_slug`: The development friendly name of the project.
 By default, based on the project name
 * `secret_key`: Backend server secret key.
 Use the method above to generate it.
-* `backend_cors_origins`: Domains that are enabled for CORS.